 c) Animals Protecting Animals Game

-Oddball protects the little fairies on Middle Island, but do you think he is the only animal that protects animals?
+Oddball protects the little penguin on Middle Island, but do you think he is the only animal that protects animals?
 Play Animals Protecting Animals and learn about animals which might play a part in defending other species at the same time.

 d) Film-making secrets behind Oddball